Will Movers Move an Alcohol Or Wine Collection?

-The short and easy answer: Most of the time, yes, but only if the bottles are closed and sealed.
-You might find movers who make exceptions, but open container and flammability laws will prevent many cross country movers from moving open bottles of alcohol.
+Here’s the quick answer: Most of the time, yes, movers will move alcohol, but only if the bottles in question are closed and sealed.
+You might find movers who make exceptions to this, but open container and flammability laws prevent many cross-country movers from transporting open bottles of alcohol.

-We’re going to answer common questions about moving alcohol collections so you don’t have to give up your white wine storage at the last second.
+In this article, we’ll answer some common questions about moving alcohol collections so you don’t have to worry about giving up your wine or whiskey collection at the last minute.

 Will full-service movers move alcohol collections?

-That said, the occasional mover might be cautious about transporting alcohol due to two factors: the high risk of transporting flammable materials or because of state regulations.
+• Professional movers may be cautious about transporting alcohol due to the high risk of moving flammable materials and the risk of spilling hazardous materials.

 When in doubt, get a quote from a professional moving company.
-The only way to find out what your company will or won’t move is to ask them, so prepare a list of questions beforehand:
+The only way to find out exactly what a moving company will or won’t move is to ask them directly, so prepare a list of questions beforehand:

 • Do you move alcohol?